How to Install Webmin with free Let's Encrypt SSL Certificate on Ubuntu 22.04

 Click on the Create a new user button.
 You should see the Create User screen:

 Provide your username, Select Automatic for User ID, Provide your Real Name, For Home Directory, select Automatic, Select Normal Password and type your desired password then click on the Create button to create a new user.
+You should see the newly created user on the following screen:

 By default, Webmin is configured to use a self-signed certificate.
 So it is recommended to secure Webmin with a trusted SSL certificate.